-Students will be most successful when they submit their coursework on time.
+Students will be the most successful when they submit their coursework on time.
 The majority of the assignment deadlines allow for ample time for students to work at a reasonable independent pace yet also stay in sync with the weekly knowledge goals of the course.
-Students are also encouraged to work together on all assignments except quizzes and tests, which are to be independently completed by the listed due dates.
+Students are also encouraged to work together on all assignments except for the final exams, which are to be independently completed by the listed due dates.
 Therefore, no late work will be accepted on assignments.
-When assignment due dates are listed in Canvas, students will have up until 11:59pm that day to turn it in for it to be accepted for grading.
+When assignment due dates are listed in NetAcad, students will have up until 11:59pm that day to turn it in for it to be accepted for grading.